jsdclxvi/Reforestation/README.md

-## Two silk worms had a race.
-They ended up in a tie.
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.